Home Housing Private sector housing Advice for Private Landlords Private landlord advice and support

 Pre-Tenancy Support Service

-In 2019, A Pre-Tenancy Support Service for landlords was introduced, to provide free property inspections and tenancy agreement advice, which acts as a preventative approach to future property condition issues.
+Our Pre-Tenancy Support Service for landlords provides free property inspections and tenancy agreement advice, acting as a preventative approach to future property condition issues.

-This Scheme is designed to help landlords get the best from their properties and make sure that they comply with the necessary legislation.
+This service is designed to help landlords get the best from their properties.
+It also makes sure that they comply with the necessary legislation.

 We can:

-• Give you information on how to find the right tenant for you; and
+• Give you information on how to find the right tenant for you

 • Answer questions on what you need to do when setting up a new tenancy